yrsegal/rejuvenation-modpack/README.md

   Fixes a field interaction with Silvally.
 - FixProboCrest.rb
   Fixes the silly internal name of the followup attack of the Probopass Crest from displaying.
+- FixRayquazaCrash.rb
+  Fixes Rayquaza crashing the game by simple existence.
 - FixSuperLuck.rb
   Super Luck increases held item chances on wild pokemon, as it's supposed to.
 - RelearnPreShadowMoves.rb